Finding Your Way in Iceland | Car Rental & Road Information

 Where Are the F-Roads Located in Iceland?

-You can also pick up a paper booklet called Mountain Roads at Tourist Information Centres and in offices of the Icelandic Tourist Board.
+You can also pick up a paper booklet called Mountain Roads at Tourist Information Centres and in the offices of the Icelandic Tourist Board.

 Other interesting articles